 Brow lamination lasts from 45 minutes to 1 hour, depending on whether you go for the tinting or not.
 The results are achieved in one session, so there is no need for touch ups.

 Brow lamination is a lot less expensive that microblading.
 The cost of the procedure is up to $100, depending on the salon.
-Not many salons offer this treatment yet, so some of them pump up the prices.
+Here’s a more detailed overview of the brow lamination cost.

 The results of eyebrow lamination last around 6 weeks, depending on the length of the growth cycle of your hairs.

-Plus, the solutions used are hypoallergenic, and there are no health restrictions like with microblading and other permanent makeup that features penetrating the skin.
+Plus, the solutions used are usually hypoallergenic, and there are no health restrictions like with microblading and other permanent makeup that features breaking the skin.